iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/1sem/drawing_i.md

-## ENGINEERING DRAWING I

-**Course Objective:**

-To develop basic projection concepts with reference to points, lines, planes and geometrical solids.
-Also to develop sketching and drafting skills to facilitate communication.

-**Syllabus:**

 1. **Instrumental Drawing, Technical Lettering Practices and Techniques (2 hours)**
     * Equipment and materials
     * Description of drawing instruments, auxiliary equipment and drawing materials